applechips/BeBriefed/BeBriefed.md

+the proper place to request data in the React rendering pipeline starting up a test development API server polling for data and incorporating it into our apps data and state

 conditonally applying styles to a component visually identifying the currently selected tab adding a gradient to the app with a third-party library